Leading Change in an Uncertain World

 Sudhanshu Palsule will draw upon new research emerging from leadership as well as neurology and psychology, to propose ways of leading change that are effective in a complex and ambiguous environment.
 It will be a participative workshop that also draws upon the experience of the participants in their industries and organisations.

-Welcome to the 21st century: an age of complexity and turbulence where continuous disruption is the norm; where information is no longer a source of strategic advantage, and where agility is fast replacing every other parameter of business success.
-This complexity is the result of multiple, and apparently unrelated factors, that are colluding in unpredictable ways to create conditions in which old solutions no longer seem to work as effectively as before.
+The complexity of the 21st century is the result of multiple, and apparently unrelated factors, that are colluding in unpredictable ways to create conditions in which old solutions no longer seem to work as effectively as before.
 Globalisation, digital technology, socially created information, and a new demographic are creating a new environment that demands new ways of thinking and leading, and new ways of fostering innovation at the work place.
 It is no longer possible to solely rely on old ways of running our organisations, and leaders have to learn to thrive in a new complex landscape.
-Not since Gutenberg’s invention of the printing press in c.1439 has there been a more momentous inflection point in history.
+Not since Gutenberg’s invention of the printing press in 1899 has there been a more momentous inflection point in history.
 The impact is going to be massive.

 Most of our leadership theories are largely based on the image of the leader as a general leading “his” troops in a planned, predictable world where instructions are obeyed and strategy is king.
 So much of the 21st century bears little resemblance to a time when linear solutions worked.
 In a complex world of multiple, convergent causes and unforeseeable discontinuities, leaders have to learn to think and respond differently.